LorisFriedel/best-time-to-meet-gcal/README.md

 ## Tips for Best Results

-1. **Time Zones**: All times are displayed in your local timezone.
-The tool handles timezone conversions automatically.
+1. **Time Zones**: The tool automatically detects each attendee's calendar timezone and considers it when finding optimal meeting times.
+Meeting slots are scored based on how well they fit into everyone's local working hours.
+Times are displayed in the timezone specified by the `--timezone` parameter (or your local timezone if not specified).

 2. **Large Groups**: For large groups, consider using `--max-conflicts` to find slots where most (but not all) can attend:
    ```bash